postandcourier/infant-mortality/one-main-text.md

 McLeod Regional Hospital sits in the middle of South Carolina’s “cradle of death,” a cluster of eight counties with some of the state’s highest infant mortality rates over the past three years.

 In these counties, babies die before their first birthday at up to double the state average.
-Black babies die at double to triple the rate for whites.

 A couple of other counties have higher infant death rates, including McCormick, with an average rate of 34 babies dying for every 1,000 births in the last three years.
-But those figures are skewed by the counties’ tiny numbers of births.
+But those figures are skewed by the counties’ tiny number of births.

 ### Reaching the neediest